4 Limbs: Clinical

 A3.2 Identify and describe the joints, joint angles, joint actions, and muscle groups of the pelvic limb.

-A3.3 Describe and identify and describe all components contributing to the equine suspensory apparatus and hind limb stay apparatus; identify components that are similar to the forelimb stay apparatus.
+A3.3 Identify and describe all components contributing to the equine suspensory apparatus and hind limb stay apparatus; identify components that are similar to the forelimb stay apparatus.

 A3.4 For each region of the hind limb, provide the name and describe the general location of the nerves innervating flexor and extensor muscle groups and identify clinical signs of nerve damage.